 You will be seen for initial consultation and counselling at Chelsea & Westminster Hospital, Fulham Road, Chelsea, where you will have a scan, and blood tests.
 If you decide to proceed with the pregnancy termination, you will then be given the abortion pill called mifepristone.
 This is a half-hour visit and is required, by law, to be undertaken in a licensed institution.
 One or two days later, you will need to take vaginal pessaries (further tablets) in order to expel the tissue.
-You can either be admitted to hospital for this or have the pessary administered in hospital and then go home to miscarry the pregnancy.
-You will be given a full explanation of what to do in either case.

 The abortion starts approximately 2-4 hours after taking the pessaries and should be completed within 2 hours although sometimes it can take a little longer.
 During this time you may experience cramping and heavy bleeding.